 |Position:||Director of Athletics|

-A recipient of the 2012-13 Athletic Director of the Year Award, Bill Chaves enters his seventh year at the helm of the Eastern Washington University Athletic Department in the 2013-14 school year.
+A recipient of the 2012-13 Athletic Director of the Year Award, Bill Chaves enters his eighth year at the helm of the Eastern Washington University Athletic Department in the 2014-15 school year.

-Chaves, 47, was recently honored by the National Association of Collegiate Directors of Athletics (NACDA) as one of 28 winners of the Under Armour AD of the Year Award (ADOY).
-He received his award during the James J. Corbett Awards Luncheon on Saturday, June 15 at NACDA's 48th Annual Convention at the World Center Marriott Resort in Orlando, Fla.
+Chaves, 48, was honored by the National Association of Collegiate Directors of Athletics (NACDA) as one of 28 winners of the Under Armour AD of the Year Award (ADOY) in the 2012-13 school year.
+He received his award during the James J. Corbett Awards Luncheon on Saturday, June 15, 2013, at NACDA's 48th Annual Convention at the World Center Marriott Resort in Orlando, Fla.

 In addition, Chaves was selected to speak at The Rising Athletic Directors Conference at the Monte Carlo Resort and Hotel in Las Vegas in July 2013.
 He serves as a member of that organization’s Board of Advisors.